CubicControl/CubicControl-Launcher/docs/CONTROL_PANEL.md

 ```

 By default it listens on port `38000`.
 You can adjust the host/port directly inside `src/interface/control_panel.py` if you need a different binding.

+### Legacy first-run GUI
+`src/gui/initial_setup.py` is still present for the older Tkinter onboarding flow, but all configuration can now be handled directly in the control panel.
+You can skip the Tkinter helper unless you specifically want a desktop-native initial experience.